biancalyonsj/content-creator-chrome-extension/README.md

 </p>

 <p>
-The project demonstrates real-world frontend engineering skills including state management, data persistence, dynamic UI rendering, and integration with browser APIs—all applied to solving a practical problem for modern content creators.
+The project demonstrates real-world frontend engineering skills including state management, data persistence, dynamic UI rendering, and integration with browser APIs.
+By applying these core concepts, I was able to solve a practical problem for modern content creators.
 </p>